xiaoylu/leetcode_category/Cplusplus/Readme.md

 The default constructors are called in the order of inheritance, while the default destructors are called in the opposite order.
 ---
-BUT you have to explicitly call the base class’s parameterised constructor in the derived class
+BUT you can only explicitly call the base class’s parameterised constructor in the derived class
 ```
 Child(int j): Parent(j)
 {